ErikBird/OpenReviewCrawler/documentation/statistics_of_the_data.md

 #### Of the Comments

-[Definition of types used here:
+Definition of types used here:
 - Review: 'review' in invitation
 - Decision 'decision|acceptance' in invitation
 - Plain Comment: 'comment' in invitation
 - Other: all other comment notes

 These types cover most of the comments.
-Some notes might be 'misclassified' but we do not really care for this here.]
+Some notes might be 'misclassified' but we do not really care for this here.
+We are only interested in a rough overview.

 |Plain Comment|Review|Decision|Other   |
 |---          |---   |---     |---|